mcp-server-plugin

 3. Tool Implementation Guidelines

-- Use the Response class for:
+- Use the

-for successful operationsResponse(error = message)
+for successful operations.Response(error = message)

 How to Publish Update